Green Leasing Overview

 How long does the Green Lease Leader designation last?

 The Green Lease Leaders designation is valid for three years, after which recipients are invited to reapply.
+However, you’re welcome to apply earlier if you wish to upgrade your Green Lease Leaders recognition level (such as going from Silver to Gold recognition).

 It will be years before our leases come due for renewal.
 Can my organization still be recognized?